 Any proposed addition, alteration, or rehabilitation to a historic structure or feature that preserves the integrity of the existing historic property, and meets a minimum of two of the following criteria, and all of the standards in Section 180-4.2.6.A, shall be eligible to utilize some or all of the incentives described in Section 180-4.2.7.C.
-New development on HO properties is not subject to the standards in Section 180-4.2.7.C, if it is found in its design, massing, and scale to be sensitive to and compatible with the architectural character of the historic structure(s) on the property, and meets a minimum of two of the following criteria.
+New development on HO properties is not subject to the standards in Section 180-4.2.6.A, but shall be eligible to utilize some or all of the incentives described in Section 180-4.2.7.C, if it is found in its design, massing, and scale to be sensitive to and compatible with the architectural character of the historic structure(s) on the property, and meets a minimum of two of the following criteria.
 In evaluating and recommending or deciding upon the granting of incentives, a greater number of incentives may be recommended or granted when a greater number of criteria are met, and fewer incentives may be recommended or granted when a lesser number of criteria are met.
 Criteria for review are that the development project: